 “The Pope Video” series continues!
-Watch the latest 2-minute installment: People Who Suffer From Depression.
+Watch the latest 2-minute installment: For People Living on the Margins.

 Noted columnist David Brooks caught my attention!
 In a September 2023 reflection in the Atlantic Monthly (Subscription required), he wrote Over the past eight years or so, I’ve been obsessed with two questions.
 The first is: Why have Americans become so sad? … My second, related question is: Why have Americans become so mean?